dunglas/frankenphp/docs/embed.md

 ## Distributing The Binary

-The created binary isn't compressed.
+On Linux, the created binary is compressed using [UPX](https://upx.github.io).

-To reduce the size of the file before sending it, you can compress it.
+On Mac, to reduce the size of the file before sending it, you can compress it.
 We recommend `xz`.